skjolber/ndef-tools-for-android/README.md

 For a graphical NDEF editor, try [NFC Eclipse plugin](https://github.com/skjolber/nfc-eclipse-plugin).
 It creates __static NDEF content__, and so is good for getting to know the NDEF format.
 Recommended for developers new to NFC.

 # Tags #
-Order yourself some NFC tags, and support this project at the same time: [Starter packs from RapidNFC](http://rapidnfc.com/r/1372).
-Read more in the NFC Eclipse plugin [wiki](https://github.com/skjolber/nfc-eclipse-plugin/blob/wiki/Tags.md).
+Order yourself some NFC tags, read more in the NFC Eclipse plugin [wiki](https://github.com/skjolber/nfc-eclipse-plugin/blob/wiki/Tags.md).

 # Forum #
 Please post comments and questions at the [NFC developers](http://groups.google.com/group/nfc-developers/topics) Google forum group.